DennisDenuto/igrb/README.md

   ```

+# Configure the refresh time

+The refresh time is in the filename of the plugin, following this format:

+{name}.{time}.{ext}
+name - The name of the file
+time - The refresh rate (see below)
+ext - The file extension
+For example:

+igrb.10s.sh would refresh every 10 seconds.

 ** Since the bitbar protocol is text-based, the bitbar-igrb plugin can be tested in the terminal.
 Just execute the script in `~/.bitbar/` in a terminal window.